Configure CI/CD for Ballerina projects

 • Docker support: Builds and pushes Docker images if your project requires containerization.

 To use this workflow, you need to add the BALLERINA_CENTRAL_ACCESS_TOKEN and DOCKER_USERNAME and DOCKER_PASSWORD secrets to your repository.
 Ballerina Central access token can be generated from Ballerina Central.
 Docker username and password can be obtained from Docker Hub.
+Replace the docker image name, version, and repository with the correct values.

 GitLab CI/CD for Ballerina